RobertFoll/RevMob-Xamarin-iOS/README.md

 A Xamarin wrapper for the RevMob iOS SDK
 =======

-I will create a sample project in a future build.
+A sample project is now included.

 For the technical specifications and documentation of the SDK, see http://sdk.revmobmobileadnetwork.com/ios.html